nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Luminescent:** Pertaining to or capable of luminescence, characteristic of carbon dots.

-### Expanded Definition and Usage\nCarbon dots have emerged as a versatile and less toxic alternative to traditional quantum dots, with significant advantages in safety and environmental impact.
+### Expanded Definition and Usage:
+Carbon dots have emerged as a versatile and less toxic alternative to traditional quantum dots, with significant advantages in safety and environmental impact.
 Their high photostability, ease of synthesis, and functional versatility make them suitable for a wide range of applications, from high-resolution cellular imaging and targeted drug delivery in medicine to efficient light-emitting components in displays and sensors for environmental monitoring.